 Sorry for the inconvenience caused, but I am very grateful for your help

-As in the previous example, there is a way to apologize for any inconvenience in a polite and polite way, using Yoroshiku Onegai Itashimasu.
+Just like in the previous example, there is a way to apologize for any inconvenience politely and respectfully, using Yoroshiku Onegai Itashimasu.

 お手数をお掛け致しますが宜しくお願い致します。